Heathridge - Connolly

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows 57 active transport stops operating in Heathridge - Connolly area.
+Public transport analysis shows 57 active transport stops operating within Heathridge - Connolly.
 These include a mix of train and bus services.
-There are 13 individual routes serving these stops, providing a total of 3033 weekly passenger trips.
+They are serviced by 13 individual routes, collectively providing 3033 weekly passenger trips.

-Transport accessibility is rated good with residents typically located 213 meters from the nearest stop.
-Service frequency averages 433 trips per day across all routes, equating to approximately 53 weekly trips per stop.
+Transport accessibility is rated as good, with residents typically located 213 meters from the nearest transport stop.
+Service frequency averages 433 trips per day across all routes, equating to approximately 53 weekly trips per individual stop.

 Frequently Asked Questions - Transport